canairo/THE-SHRINE/ict1011/ict1011_notes/Jacob - INF1011 Notes.md

    - value of x is stored in next mem address after inst addr
    - Content of Rs not affected
    - PC increment to next inst to exec
    - Useful to access data in tables
+   - if you have arithmetic calculation as before (Rs), will calculate value first
+   - e.g. 0x2400-1(R12) = (0x2400-1)(R12)
 3. @Rs - Register Indirect (R1, R4-15)
    - +1 cycle (fetch,read offset) +1 cycle(exec,read value) for each use
    - only for src